ondy/fiets/README.md

 **automatically export, back up, and import the data into the new 2.x file format** on startup.
 The original `db/fiets.mv.db` is saved as `db/fiets.mv.db.legacy` and the trace file (if present) as `db/fiets.trace.db.legacy` so no data is lost.
+On platforms that prevent the file from being moved (e.g., Windows holding a file lock or read-only volumes), the migrator will keep the legacy file in place and import into a new `db/fiets-v2.mv.db` instead.

 If the automatic migration cannot download the legacy H2 jar (e.g., due to restricted network access), you can still run the helper script manually: